 Another reason that the Fed worries about low inflation expectations is that they are closely related to interest rates.
 When setting prices on loans, lenders and investors account for the expected rate of inflation over the life of the loan.
 Nominal interest rates are the sum of the real interest rate that will be earned by lenders and the expected rate of inflation.
-When nominal interest rates are very low, as they are now and are projected to be in the near future, the Fed has less room to cut interest rates to fight a recession.
+When nominal interest rates are very low, the Fed has less room to cut interest rates to fight a recession.
 By keeping inflation expectations from dipping too low, the Fed protects its ability to stimulate the economy during downturns.

 Fed Chair Jerome Powell discussed this while announcing the new framework: “Inflation that runs below its desired level can lead to an unwelcome fall in longer-term inflation expectations, which, in turn, can pull actual inflation even lower, resulting in an adverse cycle of ever-lower inflation and inflation expectation.
 This dynamic is a problem because expected inflation feeds directly into the general level of interest rates.
 Well-anchored inflation expectations are critical for giving the Fed the latitude to support employment when necessary without destabilizing inflation.
 But if inflation expectations fall below our 2 percent objective, interest rates would decline in tandem.
 In turn, we would have less scope to cut interest rates to boost employment during an economic downturn, further diminishing our capacity to stabilize the economy through cutting interest rates.
 We have seen this adverse dynamic play out in other major economies around the world and have learned that once it sets in, it can be very difficult to overcome.
 We want to do what we can to prevent such a dynamic from happening here.”